 The Media Center is for students to utilize that are enrolled at Heritage High School and that are attending classes on campus during the school day.
 We offer our students avariety of services and access to many resources for their academic success.

 Printing- Students have access to one black and white printer.
 Students may print school-related documents, except photographs, free of charge.
 All other printing will incur a fee of .10$ per page.

 Computers- Students may access computers for homework, classwork, research, and study purposes ONLY any time throughout the day, with a pass from the classroom teacher.
-Students will be permitted to use the computers for 30 minutes if others are waiitng, and only during one class period throughout the day, plus before school and/or during lunch.
+Due to COVID-19 safety procedures, students will sit every other computer and use a desk shield, sanitize before and after each use, and wipe down the keyboard and mouse befopre leaving their assigned computer station Students will be permitted to use the computers for 30 minutes, and the last log-on is at 3:00 pm Mon-Thurs, and at 1:00 pm on Fridays.